All Episodes

 Last week after one of the primaries, Anna Quinlan, Newsweek magazine, How Old Is Too Old, she laid the foundation for the drive-by's eventual turning on McCain as an old guy getting older.

-And I want to predict to you that once he's got this sewn up, you are going to see the drive-by media start doing stories on his age, and they're not gonna be mean, they are not gonna be vicious, they're gonna be almost sorrowful.
+And I want to predict to you that once he's got this sewn up, you are going to see the drive-by media start doing stories on his age.

-But you're going to see uh who was somebody wrote about this in American Thinker today, too.
+But you're going to see who wasn't, somebody wrote about this, an American thinker today, too.

-They contrast that to the Obama crowd, then it's youthful, it's energetic.
+They contrast that to the Obama crowd, and it's youthful, it's energetic.

 It wasn't stoic.

-If that doesn't work, then they're gonna go after this age, and they'll do it very almost regretfully.
+I am telling you, if that doesn't work, they're going to go after this age business, and they'll do it very almost regretfully.

-We're gonna get the worst pictures of McCain.
+We're going to get the worst pictures of McCain.

 And isn't it just a shame?

-And if that doesn't work, then they're gonna do stories on the fact he's nuts.
+And if that doesn't work, then they're going to do stories on the fact he's nuts.

 Who just mark my words?